petaeeta/SimpleQOTDbot/README.md

   - Learning the usage of API's
   - Learning GIT-workflow
   - Learning the use of keys, and learning ways to store keys more securely.
+  - Using external libraries, and adding them in a requirements.txt -file